-To do this local SEO strategy for your business, you will need some type of SEO tool.
-I recommend using SEMrush.com to find the right keywords, test pages for errors, and to monitor your results.
+To do this local SEO strategy for your business, you will need to take advantage of a local SEO tool.
+I recommend using Semrush.com to find the right keywords, test pages for errors, and to monitor your results.

 Over the last two years, this small company was able to successfully build more than 50 backlinks from local college websites, rank “top 5” on Google for hundreds of competitive and highly targeted keywords, and is now generating between 70-100 targeted leads per day (what they only dreamed of doing about 3-years ago).

 The Following SEO Strategy Will:

 - Increase your website's social media shares and overall traffic.

 - Make it easy to build high-quality backlinks.

 - Allow your business to organically rank for the most competitive keywords.